nwad123/slay/README.md

 # SLAY 🔥

-*Sophisticated Logic Analyzer for You*
+*Simulated Logic Analyzer for You*

 ## Installation